vadivelmurugesan/data-science/README.md

 4. Prescriptive Questions: What should we do?
 5. Classification Questions: What category does this belong to?

-## Fundamental Libraries of Python for Data Science

-### Pandas

-Powerful for working with structured data, including data cleaning, manipulation, analysis, and visualization.

-### NumPy

-Essential for numerical computations and array manipulation.

 ## Descriptive Statistics

 Descriptive statistics are appropriately named, as they provide insights into the main features of our data.